JakinCS/SpanishDex/README.md

    - First they enter their email into a form.
    - An email is sent to their inbox with a link that is used to reset their password.
    - I use Sendgrid to send emails for password resetting.
+ - There is an account page allowing users to update their information and delete their account
+ - The dashboard page is fully complete with deck and flashcard information
+ - Users can view decks and see a list of flashcards
+ - One can now add new decks and edit old decks.

+### What's next?
+ - Spaced Learning Algorithm.
+Implemting the algorithm for determining weak cards.
+ - The practice pages!
+This is the last thing before completing the application.
+With this complete users will be able practice their flashcards.

 ### Spaced Learning Algorithm
 This application will use a spaced learning algorithm to determine when a word is considered "weak" or, in other words, needs to be practiced.